ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 # making the pulling down gesture to indicate fucking someone

-The other exchange students didn't seem to appreciate P.P.
+The other exchange students didn't appreciate P.P.
 Hero's large collection of educational DVDs, displayed on shelves rising behind his living room staircase.
-Brent made his way up the sun-warmed, carpeted steps, looking thoughtfully at the titles on the jewel cases.
-He hoped that Hero would appear.
-Below, the exchange students were making exaggerated conversation around portable hot pots, dipping squid and cabbage into the boiling red water.
+Brent made his way up the warm, carpeted steps, looking at the titles on the jewel cases.
+He was trying to look thoughtful.
+Below, the other exchange students were making exaggerated conversation around boiling red hot pots with squid and cabbage.

-At the top of the stairs Brent entered the kitchen, nodding politely at a group of older Rotarians.
+At the top of the stairs Brent entered the kitchen, nodding politely at a group of older Rotarians standing uncomfortably in a beam of late afternoon sunlight.

 Hero was washing a knife at the sink.